snipav1/pia/README.md

 # pia
-Easy to use openvpn cli
+Easy to use OpenVPN cli

 Setup: